sumukshashidhar-archive/athena-1722878653/README.md

 or reach out to me personally at

 sumuk@sumukshashidhar.com

+## Deprecation Notice

+This project is not being actively maintianed by the autors due to their lack of time.
+If any onlookers wish to take this project forward, they are free to do so with permission from the authors.
+However, the project must be credited and not be used in a commercial setting.
+The authors are here to help if you would like to take this project forward and improve it.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.